oVirt/ovirt-site/source/feature/integration/allinone.html.md

 # All in One

+### Notes

+For general instructions on how to install and setup ovirt, please refer to the [Quick Start Guide](Quick Start Guide).

+This feature is intended to be dropped in the next release, 4.0.

+An alternative, supported since 3.4 and the only one to be in 4.0, is to use a [Self Hosted Engine](Features/Self_Hosted_Engine).
+See also its [Howto](Hosted_Engine_Howto) page.

 ### Summary

 "All in One" means configuring VDSM on the same host where oVirt-engine is installed, so that VMs can be hosted on the same machine.